 These dynamics of freezing and unfreezing appear to be a previously unrecognized type of autogenic cycle, as illustrated in Fig. 6.
-The cycle begins with the deepening of one branch due to a positive feedback (Subfigures (a) to (b) in Fig. 6), as described in the BRT theory.
-The fact that in our experiment this always coincides with the river left branch is probably due to small imperfections in the construction of the bifurcation geometry.
-At this stage in the cycle, immediately upstream of the

-- 5 bifurcation, cross-stream flow of water and sediment occurs from river right to left.
+The cycle begins with the deepening of one

+branch due to a positive feedback (Fig. 6a to b), as described in the BRT theory.
+The fact that in our experiment this always coincides with the river-left branch is probably due to small imperfections in the construction of the bifurcation geometry.
+At this stage in the cycle, immediately upstream of the bifurcation, cross-stream flow of water and sediment occurs from the river-right to the river-left side.
 Due to the nonlinearity of sediment transport, consolidation of the flow through a single branch enhances the downstream sediment flux, leading to erosion upstream of the bifurcation.
-This erosion causes the surface of the bar at the entrance to the right channel to become abandoned (Subfigure (c) in Fig. 6).
-However, cross-stream flow of sediment immediately upstream of the bifurcation appears to be important in stabilizing the scour region; as the bar surface is abandoned, the scour region widens until enough of the bar edge has been - 10 eroded that the right branch is reopened (Subfigure (d) in Fig. 6).
-However, with both branches open, less sediment flux is conveyed, forcing the system to aggrade (see bed profiles in supplemental Figure S2).
+This erosion causes the surface of the bar at the entrance to the right channel to become abandoned (Fig. 6c).
+However, cross-stream flow of sediment immediately upstream of the bifurcation appears to be important in stabilizing the scour region; as the bar surface is abandoned, the scour region widens until enough of the bar edge has been eroded that the right branch is reopened

+(Fig. 6d).
+However, with both branches open, less sediment flux is conveyed, forcing the system to aggrade (see bed profiles in Fig. S2).
 This allows the flow to reoccupy any remnant portions of the bar upstream of the right branch, setting up the conditions for the cycle to begin again.
 We observed similar dynamics associated with partial erosion and re-closure of the bar in experiments 3 and 5 as well, but the cycle was clearest in experiment 4.
-From Figure 5, we observe roughly 2.5 of these long cycles during the bypass portion of experiment - 15 4 (notice long periods where the left branch dominates, followed by extended periods of reduced asymmetry), with higher frequency dynamics superimposed on the long cycles.
+From Fig. 5, we observe roughly 2.5 of these long cycles during the bypass portion of experiment 4 (notice long periods where the left branch dominates, followed by extended periods of reduced asymmetry), with higher-frequency dynamics superimposed on the long cycles.